AdobeDocs/data-collection-apis/src/pages/endpoints/media/ads.md

 ## `adBreakComplete`

 The `adBreakComplete` endpoint indicates the completion of a sequence of ads.
 Call this endpoint when a visitor finishes all ads in a pod.
+See [Media Edge API implementation examples](../../getting-started/media-edge-examples.md) for more examples calling this endpoint.

 **`POST https://edge.adobedc.net/ee/va/v1/adBreakComplete?configId={datastreamID}`**